rgerlame/ubc-biol548o-w2020/README.md

 2. Download and install [git](https://git-scm.com/downloads);

-3. If you haven't already, set up an account on [GitHub](https://github.com/) and send your username to the Instructor (pennell@zoology.ubc.ca).
+3. If you haven't already, set up an account on [GitHub](https://github.com/) and send your username to the Instructor (rgermain@zoology.ubc.ca).

 ### Lecture 2 - Feb 6